Set local run-time options

 opt waitmsg 1 should be used if you use wait commands (explicit or implicit, e.g. autodelay or clipboard commands) in thread (running macro) that has a window (or dialog).
 While waiting, window must process messages.
 Without this option, it cannot process messages.
 This causes various anomalies, such as window not responding, etc. This option also is often necessary when working with COM, especially with events.

+Macros that contain opt waitcpu 1 sometimes may run very slowly, because some programs constantly use CPU.
 To see CPU usage, use Windows Task Manager or perfmon.exe.
 You can also use GetCPU function.

 About opt keymark 1: For keyboard triggers and some other features, QM uses keyboard hooks to intercept keyboard events.
 QM processes QM-pressed (injected) keys differently than user-pressed (real) keys.
-For example, a macro cannot trigger a hot-key macro using the key command.
+For example, a macro cannot trigger a hotkey macro using the key command.
 However, when the user presses or releases a key simultaneously with the key command, QM processes the key event like generated by the key command (there is no reliable way to distinguish real and injected keys, unless you use low level hook).
 If it is a trigger-key, the trigger will not work.
 If it is a wait-key (wait 0 K), the macro will not stop waiting.
 Also, user-pressed keys may be inserted (typed) between QM-pressed keys.
 There are two ways to avoid all these problems: 1.
 Use low level keyboard hook.
 2. Insert opt keymark 1 before key.
 However then in some windows some keys may not work as expected.
 When using low level keyboard hook, opt keymark 1 does not change anything (everything works well with or without it).

 set local run-time option "search hidden windows"